-I immediately loved this story.
-You were just sucked right into the family and cafe that was set in a beach location in Dorset.
+I immediately loved Christmas at the Comfort Food Cafe.
+You were just sucked right into the family and friendly cafe that is set in a beach location in Dorset.
 The main character, Becca, had a believable tragic past but the story was enveloped in love.
 What a great idea the Comfort Food Cafe is.

 This was the first book that I read by Debbie Johnson some years ago and I went on to read the whole series.
 The Gift at the Comfort Food Cafe is another festive offering from Debbie Johnson.

 Christmas in New York by Melissa Hill